wp-plugins/post-index/readme.txt

 == Description ==

-Here you will find a page where the plugin is in use: [BookLover]{http://books.nivija.com/rezensionen/ BookLover Blog}
+Here you will find a page where the plugin is in use: [BookLover](http://books.nivija.com/rezensionen/ "BookLover Blog")

 ***